SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* looks like now need to enable 'new' menu through settings

 * link to visitor graph (calculate url), then we can count visits (# of relationships) that would allow us to easily do things such as.... order job profiles/pages by popularity in the content items list